The $2.4 million project will bring a 3T Magnetic Resonance Imaging unit to downtown Niagara Falls!

 Keeping patients close to home and onsite for diagnostic imaging

 “The new MRI and center will greatly enhance the care of patients locally.
-This technology enables us to keep an even greater number of patients here at Memorial as opposed to transferring them out,” said Dr. Gerald Gorman, Chief of Emergency Services at NFMMC.
+This technology enables us to keep an even greater number of patients here at Memorial as opposed to transferring them out,” said Dr. Gerald Gorman, Chief of Emergency Services.

-The MRI Imaging Center of Niagara will be conveniently located alongside the Heart Center
+The MRI Imaging Center of Niagara will be conveniently located in The Heart Center of Niagara

 The Heart Center of Niagara is a comprehensive cardiac care facility providing diagnostic, clinical, and invasive services including cardiac catheterization.
 The MRI Imaging Center of Niagara will provide access to cardiovascular imaging that will better detect, monitor, and treat a wide range of heart conditions.